MichielvdVelde/jquery-github-showcase/README.md

 The code is completely client-side and has built-in client-side caching using `localStorage`.

 It provides a rendering-agnostic interface with an optional `tranform` method.
-All properties from [the Github API](https://developer.github.com/v3/repos/#list-user-repositories) are available for use.
+All properties from [the Github API Repositories](https://developer.github.com/v3/repos/#list-user-repositories) are available for use.

-A demo is available [here](http://jquery-github-showcase.artofcoding.nl/).
+A demo is available [here](http://jquery-github-showcase.artofcoding.nl/), and you can also [read the blog post](http://blog.artofcoding.nl/github-repositories-in-jquery/).

 # Install